tiagocanto01/TCLayoutConstraint/README.md

  Syntactic sugar that makes Auto Layout easier and readable

 ## Examples
-Don't need to activate the constraints, and don't need to set translatesAutoresizingMaskIntoConstraints to false Each line return a NSLayoutContraint
+Don't need to activate the constraints, and don't need to set translatesAutoresizingMaskIntoConstraints to false.
+Each line return a NSLayoutContraint

 ### Set Vertical or Horizontal Constraint